stackrev/legoworkshop-guidelines/article/README.md

   - [References](#references)
   - [Github](#github)

 NuxtJs is the defacto VueJs framework you would use to build your apps, these being Single Page App (SPA), Server-side Rendering (SSR), or Static-Site Generating (SSG).
-It's the latter that we will use to create an application for our event - an Agile Development Workshop with Legos.
+It's the latter that we will use to create an application for our event - an Agile Development Lego®s Workshop.

 Why Nuxt and a Static app?